Thinking About Floating Vinyl Flooring for Your Deck?

-What Makes a Floating Vinyl Deck Different?
+What Makes Floating Vinyl Flooring Different?

 Essentially, a floating vinyl deck is similar to a regular deck – it just isn’t attached to your home.
 It also sits lower to the ground, so it doesn’t require the same amount of support.
 A floating vinyl deck can be built anywhere in your yard (depending on your area’s building restrictions), so you can choose the best location for it to go to take advantage of a view, privacy, and landscaping.

-Advantages of Floating Vinyl Decks
+Advantages of Floating Vinyl Floor Coverings

 Where to Start

-- You want to install a ground layer to prevent weeds from coming up under and around your deck.
+- You want to install a high-quality ground layer to prevent weeds from coming up under and around your deck.

 - If you are in an area that is subject to intense storms, find a way to secure your deck to the ground.